As marketers we hit a lot of singles.

 Passive Intent customers are akin to window shoppers.

 They are interested, but not yet motivated to make a decision.
-We’ll often use Custom Affinity Audiences & Similar Audiences to target passive intent customers.
+We’ll often use Custom Affinity Audiences and Similar Audiences to target passive intent customers.
 We want to grab their attention with the YouTube ad.
 This could be an engaging narrative or a provoking question that acts as a pattern interrupt in their search.

 Tip: starting your video with, “Did you know…” can work well.